simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-09-10
+<br />**Date image released:**  2024-09-11
-<br />**This image is owned by:**
-Antoine & Dalia Grelin

-<br />**Title of the image:**  Horsehead and Orion Nebulas
+<br />**Title of the image:**  A Night Sky over the Tatra Mountains
-<br />**Description for the image:**  The dark Horsehead Nebula and the glowing Orion Nebula are contrasting cosmic vistas.
-Adrift 1,500 light-years away in one of the night sky's most recognizable constellations, they appear in opposite corners of the above stunning mosaic.
-The familiar Horsehead nebula appears as a dark cloud, a small silhouette notched against the long glow of hydrogen -- here shown in gold -- at the lower left.
-Alnitak is the easternmost star in Orion's belt and is seen as the brightest star just below and to the left of the Horsehead.
-To the left of Alnitak is the Flame Nebula, with clouds of bright emission and dramatic dark dust lanes.
-The magnificent emission region, the Orion Nebula (aka M42), lies at the upper right.
-Immediately to its left is a prominent reflection nebula sometimes called the Running Man.
-Pervasive tendrils of glowing hydrogen gas are easily traced throughout the region.
-Astrophysicists: Browse 3,500+ codes in the Astrophysics Source Code Library
+<br />**Description for the image:**  A natural border between Slovakia and Poland is the Tatra Mountains.
+A prominent destination for astrophotographers, the Tatras are the highest mountain range in the Carpathians.
+In the featured image taken in May, one can see the center of our Milky Way galaxy with two of its famous stellar nurseries, the Lagoon and Omega Nebula, just over the top of the Tatras.
+Stellar nurseries are full of ionized hydrogen, a fundamental component for the formation of Earth-abundant water.
+As a fundamental ingredient in all known forms of life, water is a crucial element in the Universe.
+Such water can be seen in the foreground in the form of the Bialka River.
+Portal Universe: Random APOD Generator
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2409/OrionOrange_Grelin_9371.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2409/NightTatra_Rosadzinski_5028.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).